-During “Freedom Summer,” 1964, three brave young men, James E. Chaney, Michael Schwerner, and and Andrew Goodman volunteered through the Congress Of Racial Equality (“CORE”) to help African Americans in Mississippi gain the right to vote.
+During “Freedom Summer,” 1964, three brave young men, James E. Chaney, Michael Schwerner, and Andrew Goodman volunteered through the Congress Of Racial Equality (“CORE”) to help African Americans in Mississippi gain the right to vote.
 The Ku Klux Klan, aided by local police, kidnapped and brutally murdered J.E., Mickey, and Andy.
-An intense FBI investigation known as “Miburn” (which is short for “Mississippi Burning”) led to the discoveries of the bodies and the identities of the killers.
+An intense FBI investigation known as “Miburn” (short for “Mississippi Burning”) led to the discoveries of the bodies and the identities of the killers.
 While a handful of brave whites in Mississippi, such as heroic newspaper editor, Stanley Dearman, called for justice, many more merely turned away.

-In 2002, award-winning school teacher and public speaker Barry Bradford began collaborating with Jerry Mitchell, known as America’s greatest investigative reporter, to formulate a strategy to get the Mississippi Burning case reopened.
+In 2002, national award-winning school teacher and public speaker Barry Bradford began collaborating with Jerry Mitchell, known as America’s greatest investigative reporter, to formulate a strategy to get the Mississippi Burning case reopened.
 Mitchell had been writing about the case for six years.
 Bradford guided three of his students to work on the case as their “project” for National History Day.
 The combined efforts of Bradford, Mitchell, and the three students produced new evidence that would be used in the trial of Edgar Ray Killen.

 New evidence in the “Mississippi Burning” case was brought to light by Barry Bradford, Jerry Mitchell, Nichols, Saltiel, and Siegel.
 This information was crucial to the decision to reopen the case by the prosecution.